Liu233w/Library/README.md

 or

-2. Open repo folder and run the script `build/build.sh` to build dist file and `build/build-migrator.sh` to build migrator.
+2. Open repo folder and run the script `build/build.sh` to build binary file and `build/build-migrator.sh` to build migrator.
 The `cmd` script is for windows users.

 ### Deploy database
-1. Extract the `migrator.zip` or go to the `migrator` folder in the repo.
+1. Extract the `migrator.zip` or go to the `migrator` folder in the repo (if you compile the binary file yourself).
 2. Edit the connection string in `appsetting.json`.
-3. Execute `deploy-database.sh` in the folder or just execute `dotnet Library.Migrator`
+3. Execute script file `deploy-database.sh` in the folder or just execute the command `dotnet Library.Migrator` in the folder
 4. Follow the instruction in the program
 5. If you can't use migrator, you can deploy database by sql script.
 The script file is at `sqls` folder in the repo.
 Or sqls.zip in the release page.